Exposure feared after New Hampshire speaker dies of COVID-19

-Dick Hinch, who was sworn in as leader of the state’s newly Republican-led, 400-member Legislature on Dec.
-2, died Wednesday.
+Dick Hinch, who was sworn in Dec.
+2 as leader of the state’s newly Republican-led, 400-member Legislature, died Wednesday.
 He was 71 and had been starting his seventh two-year term in the state House.

 His death was announced Wednesday night by his office, which did not give details of what it called “this unexpected tragedy.”
 Hinch is the first New Hampshire speaker to die during the session, according to House Clerk Paul Smith.